-STANDARD EQUIPMENT FOR A BIKE TRIP
+STANDARD EQUIPMENT FOR A BIKE OUTING

-To make sure you don't forget anything, check out our checklist:
+To not forget anything, discover our checklist:

-1. A bicycle helmet
+1. A bike helmet

 2. Bike gloves

-3. Cycling jersey
+3. A bike jersey

-5. Bike shoes adapted to your practice
+5. Bike shoes suitable for your practice

 6. Socks

-7. Bike sunglasses or a bike mask
+7. Bike sunglasses or goggles

 8. Snacks